 – effect of wet foliage on digital terrestrial broadcasting reception;

-– effect of wind turbine farms and airplane flutter on digital terrestrial broadcasting reception;
+– effect of reflected signals on digital terrestrial broadcasting reception due to movement of reflecting objects, e.g. wind turbine farms and airplane flutter;

 – building entry loss;

 – indoor location variations?

 2 What is the likely impact on matters related to the planning of digital terrestrial broadcasting networks in the migration from analogue networks?